mrzarquon/bolt-project-pi/readme.md

 Are both valid.

 And under the transport configuration settings, you need to specify which ruby to use, as Bolt apply will default to /opt/puppetlabs/puppet/bin/ruby (which is what puppet-agent would use).
-I do this in the inventory group as well, since I only want to use this for the systems I know I don't have puppet on.
+I do this in the inventory group as well, since I only want to use this for the systems I know I don't have puppet-agent package installed.

 ```
 ssh: